-Professional standards for conducting audits in government are issued by the Comptroller General of the United States in Government Auditing Standards, also referred to as the "Yellow Book."
+The Comptroller General of the United States Professional issues standards for conducting government audits in Government Auditing Standards, referred to as the "Yellow Book."
 These standards relate to the scope and quality of audit work and the characteristics of professional and meaningful audit reports.
 The BIA will adhere to the following general standards that apply to audits: GAS 3.01